1 August 2025

 Shahn's take on this: “I have had in mind both critical views, the one which presumes a symbolism beyond or aside from the intention of a painting, and the other, that which voids the work of art of any meaning, any emotion, or any intention.”

-I feel it's important to sit with this thought before going further into how Shahn digests symbols in his practice, which has already taught me a lot about forming a more generative morphological armature in my process, because it touches on something I recently spoke about with Danny—the severance of accountability from creation despite their inevitable reunification as work prepares to leave the studio.
+I feel it's important to sit with this thought before going further into how Shahn digests symbols in his practice, which has already taught me a lot about forming a more generative morphological armature in my process, because it touches on something I recently spoke about with Danny—the severance of accountability from creation despite how one must always be held accountable for work that leaves the studio.